Quickstart Guide

 MergeGuard creates/updates a Check Run showing:

-• Which rules matched
+• Which rules matched and are being enforced

 • What requirements are needed